rnabioco/clustifyr/README.md

 Single cell transcriptomes are difficult to annotate without extensive knowledge of the underlying biology of the system in question.
-Even with this knowledge, accurate identification can be challenging due to the lack of detectable expression of common marker genes.
-ClustifyR solves this problem by automatically annotating single cells or clusters using scRNA-seq, bulk RNA-seq data, microarray or marker gene lists.
+Even with this knowledge, accurate identification can be challenging due to the lack of detectable expression of common marker genes. clustifyr solves this problem by automatically annotating single cells or clusters using scRNA-seq, bulk RNA-seq data, microarray or marker gene lists.
 Additional functions allow for exploratory analysis of similarities